Conspiracy to Supply Class B Drugs

 - Your role in the criminal conspiracy

-If your case is heard in Magistrates’ Court, the maximum sentence is a fine of up to £5,000 or up to 6 months’ imprisonment.
+Conspiracy to supply drugs sentencing guidelines dictate that, if your case is heard in Magistrates’ Court, the maximum sentence is a fine of up to £5,000 or up to 6 months’ imprisonment.
 Only if your case is heard in Crown Court will the maximum sentence of 14 years’ imprisonment or an unlimited fine apply.

 Whether you are convicted of an offence or not, you could still be subject to a Restraint Order, preventing you from accessing your bank accounts and other assets beyond what is required to meet your basic living costs.